How to Apply

 Personal Statement and Supplemental ERAS Application

-The COVID pandemic has changed the landscape for residency application.
-Virtual interviewing removed travel barriers for applicants, which resulted in a dramatic increase in the number of applications we received last year.
-We are concerned that a surplus of applications again in the 2023 ERAS cycle will limit our ability to give fair review to all.
+The COVID pandemic changed the landscape for residency application.
+Virtual interviewing removed travel barriers for applicants, which resulted in a dramatic increase in the number of applications we receive.
+We are concerned that a surplus of applications will limit our ability to give fair review to all.

 If your application meets the UND Internal Medicine Residency criteria, then you will be considered for an interview.
 Selected candidates will be notified by e-mail through our recruitment system (Thalamus), with an invitation to choose their interview day from our available dates.
 All residency interviews will be conducted virtually, but we will be offering an opportunity to visit the program in-person.
 These campus visit days are completely optional and will not play any part in our ranking decision process – they are intended solely as a way for candidates to learn more about our residency program, visit with current residents, see the primary clinical site, and tour the Fargo-Moorhead area.